Platform Notes

 Notes for EKS Users

 For EKS clusters built with the VPC CNI plug-in, if you wish to opt for the operability strategy as defined in the Security vs Operability section, during the installation of Kyverno you should exclude the kube-system Namespace from webhooks as this is the Namespace where the plug-in runs.
 In situations where all the cluster Nodes are “deleted” (ex., only one node group in the cluster which is scaled to zero), which also impacts where the Kyverno replicas run, if kube-system is not excluded and where at least one policy in Fail mode matches on Pods, the VPC CNI plug-in’s DaemonSet Pods may not be able to come online to finish the Node bootstrapping process.
 If this situation occurs, because the underlying cluster network cannot return to a healthy state, Kyverno will be unable to service webhook requests.
+As of Kyverno 1.12, kube-system is excluded by default in webhooks.

 Notes for AKS Users

 AKS uses an Admission Enforcer control the webhooks in an AKS cluster and will remove those that may impact system Namespaces.
 Since Kyverno registers as a webhook, this Admission Enforcer may remove Kyverno’s webhook causing the two to fight over webhook reconciliation.
 See this Microsoft Azure FAQ for further information.
 When deploying Kyverno on an AKS cluster, set the Helm option config.webhookAnnotations to include the necessary annotation to disable the Admission Enforcer.
 Kyverno will configure its webhooks with this annotation to prevent their removal by AKS.
 The annotation that should be used is "admissions.enforcer/disabled": true.
 See the chart README for more information.
+As of Kyverno 1.12, this annotation has already been set for you.